-Everyone knows that spaghetti is a simple yet delicious meal.
+Everyone knows that spaghetti is a simple yet delicious one-pot meal.
 But, you know, sometimes you want something with a little more zing.
 A little something different.
 You know, just a little more excitement.

 How about giving plain ole spaghetti a facelift?
 How about giving it a taco theme for a little Mexican flair?

 It sounded good to me.
 So I decided to give a taco-styled spaghetti idea a try.

 It’s a simple dish, and the kids will love it too.
 I mean – spaghetti AND tacos?
 What’s not to love??

 So if you’re after the one-pot preparation simplicity of a spaghetti supper but want to try something different, this taco spaghetti is an easy, cheesy, delicious option for your family too.

 I’m a big fan of simple recipes.
 You know how it is, sometimes the day is long and you just can’t stand the thought of being tied to the kitchen for a long time.
 Oh believe me, I get it.

 Plus I’m a big fan of one-pot meals too.
 Less to dirty up (and less to CLEAN up) in the kitchen is always a homerun in my book!

 This Taco Spaghetti takes about the same amount of time as plain ole regular spaghetti.
 So you’re still in & out of the kitchen fast.